elisepinot/P10-Dev4You-Learn-Home/README.md

-#titreDefine User Needs for a Tutoring App
+# Define User Needs for a Tutoring App

 A non-profit that tutors children needs help.

 The objective is to determine their needs and create a plan to tackle them using agile tools such as, User Stories, mock-ups, a Kanban table and use case diagrams.